John Cattanach (shinty): Biography

 Cattanach is considered one the outstanding shinty players in history.
 He scored eight goals in an 11 – 3 victory for Newtonmore over Furnace in the Camanachd Cup Final of 1909, this record still stands.
 Cattanach was also capped for his country at hockey and athletics.
 He was also a qualified medic, graduating from the University of Edinburgh in 1912.
 Cattanach served in the Royal Army Medical Corps, Warwickshire Regiment, becoming a Lieutenant in 1914.
 He died in 1915 during the First World War at Gallipoli.

-He was posthumously inducted into the Scottish Sports Hall of Fame in 2002, and remains the only shinty player to have received this honour.
+He was posthumously inducted into the Scottish Sports Hall of Fame in 2002 and was the only shinty player honoured in this was until Ronald Ross was inducted in 2023.